 When does Eid al-Fitr begin?

-It begins with the first sighting of the new moon.
+It begins with the first sighting of the new moon, so most of the time Muslims have to wait until the night before Eid to verify its date.
 The starting day varies every year and from country to country depending on geographical location.

 What are the common Eid greetings?

 The most popular greeting is Eid mubarak (Blessed Eid) or Eid sa'id (Happy Eid).
 Eid greeting also vary depending on the country and language.
 For instance, in Indonesia Eid is called Lebaran, so Indonesians would say, "Selamat Lebaran" which means Happy Eid.
 Other variations of Happy Eid are “Mutlu Bayramlar” in Turkish and “Barka da Sallah” in Hausa, a Nigerian language.